zifnab06/Charter/Server.md

 **Staff protects builds, not claims**.
 It’s an anti-griefing measure, not a land-grab technique.
 To make a protection request, mark the corners of your build with something that stands out and that you can remove later, then use /modreq and tell us what we are protecting (adding coordinates in the req also helps).

 ##You Can't Get Ye Item!
 **These items cannot be placed by players**.
 This list is as short as possible, and is intended solely to prevent griefing or widespread damage.

-- Flint and steel (modreq for fire)
+- Flint and steel
-- Flowing water (modreq for it!)
-- Flowing lava (modreq for it!)
 - TNT
-- Nether Portals
+- TNT Minecarts

+Rules #2, #3, #4, protections, and the banned item list do not apply on Chaos.

 This list may change in the future, subject to a rules change proposal.